qoda-ng/anckor/README.md

 ATE - PASSED - 4 passed - 0 failed
 ```

-With the default configuration, the kernel builds and runs the [tests](./tests/). if all tes
+With the default configuration, the kernel builds and runs the [tests](./tests/).

 ## Getting started